 These pocket knives are also available in quantity.
 They can be imprinted with company advertising on the case and make desirable gifts and premiums.
 Write for prices.
+HOUSEHOLD CUTLERY

-23 HOUSEHOLD CUTLERY We do not produce household cutlery and steak knives in our shop, but we are proud to offer the items illustrated here, for they are excellent knives, completely hand-made for us by an artisan of rare ability.
+We do not produce household cutlery in our shop, but we are proud to offer the items illustrated here, for they are excellent knives, completely hand-made for us by an artisan of rare ability.
 The blades are made of chrome vanadium steel of a quality not found in mass produced merchandise.
 The handles are durable, impregnated wood.
 Handles and blades are highly polished.

+\$18.50

-HOUSEHOLD CUTLERY SET - A fine 3-piece kitchen set, the ultimate in cutlery for household use.
-In hand-polished walnut wall bracket ..... \$16.50
+HOUSEHOLD CUTLERY SET-A fine 3-piece kitchen set, the ultimate in cutlery for household use.
+In hand-polished hard-wood wall bracket.

+TIE CLIPS